vectara/getting-started/feature-examples/python/README.md

 # Feature Examples

-This directory contains examples on how to use different features such as Api Key, Manage User etc.
+This directory contains examples on how to use different features such as API Key, Manage User etc.

 ## Running an example